howtographql/howtographql/content/backend/graphql-js/1-getting-started.md

 ![](https://imgur.com/81Ho6YM.png)

-Let's go and send your very first GraphQL query.
+Let's go ahead and send your very first GraphQL query.
 Type the following into the editor pane on the left side:

 ```graphql
 query {